Employment Law & Policy Conference 2024

 In addition, there are the perennial challenges for HR Practitioners, people managers or legal counsel that come about because of issues such as performance management, workplace investigations, bullying & harassment, good faith in restructuring and redundancy, negotiating amicable exits, using mediation effectively and work communications & privacy.

-Delivered in Auckland, Wellington and Christchurch, this one-day conference will address the most topical employment law issues affecting both HR practitioners and lawyers.
+Delivered in Auckland and Christchurch, this one-day conference will address the most topical employment law issues affecting both HR practitioners and lawyers.
 A livestream option is available on 26 November if you are unable to attend in person.

 Expect a day of lively discussion and the valuable opportunity to network with your peers and arm yourself with the knowledge you need for a productive 2025.